Study Design. Retrospective review of prospective data.

 Key words: herniated lumbar disc, lumbar discectomy, patient reported outcome, patient reported outcomes measurement information system.

 Rubery, Paul T.; Houck, Jeff; Mesfin, Addisu; Molinari, Robert; and Papuga, Mark O., "Preoperative Patient Reported Outcomes Measurement Information System Scores Assist in Predicting Early Postoperative Success in Lumbar Discectomy" (2019).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 95.